iconifyit/iconjar-extractor/README.md

 ## Known Issues
 - There are no known issues at this time.
 See **Reporting a Bug** above for instructions for reporting issues

+## Acknowledgements
+- Thanks to Hemmo de Jong a. k. a., [Dutch Icon](https://twitter.com/dutchicon) for help testing (and his patience)
+- Thanks to [MouseDown.net](http://www.mousedown.net/mouseware/JSONHelper.html) for graciously providing a free copy of the JSON Helper app for AppleScript to this project.
+Please visit their page and donate.

+## Donations

+Donations help open source developers continue to create free resources.
+You can donate to this project via [my PayPal page](https://paypal.me/iconify).
+25% of all donations to this script will be contributed to MouseDown.net